-The staff of Bonds Career Center is composed of thirteen instructors, two administrators, one school counselor, one secretary, one attendance clerk, one lab manager one plant engineer, and five custodians.
+The staff of Bonds Career Center is composed of thirteen instructors, two administrators, one school counselor, one secretary, one attendance clerk, two lab managers, one Work-based Learning Coordinator, one special education aid, one plant engineer, and five custodians.

-Nine instructors are certified in their teaching area; the remaining teacher is working to obtain certification through the state's alternative certification programs-DIRECT (Developing Instructional Readiness for Educators of Career and Technology).
+Eleven instructors are certified in their teaching area; the two remaining teachers are working to obtain certification through the state's alternative certification programs-DIRECT (Developing Instructional Readiness for Educators of Career and Technology).
 Ten staff members have at least a four-year degree.
 Years of educational experience range from second-year teachers to those with more than Thirty years of experience.